MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/60-Azure-Batch-2.md

 %AZ_BATCH_APP_PACKAGE_ffmpegbatch#1.0%\\ffmpeg.exe -i sample.mp4 -ss 00:00:01 -t 00:00:45.0 -q:a 0 -map a sample.mp3
 ```

 * Let's quickly examine the above command.
-We reference our package in the Batch Account via the AZ_BATCH_APP_PACKAGE_ default defined constant, followed by the package id and then the version number.
+We reference our package in the Batch Account via the AZ_BATCH_APP_PACKAGE_ default defined constant, followed by the package id, the # sign is a delimiter and then the version number followed by the % sign.

-Using this path we can reference the application through the command line and the rest of the command is the same as the one we ran locally on our machines previously.
+Using this path we can reference the application through the command line and the rest of the command is the same as the one we ran locally on our pyhiscal machines previously.

 ![Setup Batch Account](../images/BatchService8.png)